-The Davis Police Department provided data on arrests by date, sex, race, age, place of residence of arrestee, level (misdemeanor vs. felony), and charges for the period 2015-2019.
-As Figure 1.3 shows, the percentage of Hispanic and Black arrestees is disproportionate to the population shares of these groups in Davis.
-This disparity is only slightly reduced when considering arrests of Davis residents exclusively (see rightmost column in Figure 1.3).
+The Davis Police Department provided data on arrests by date, sex, race, age, place of residence of arrestee, level (misdemeanor vs. felony), and recommended charges for the period 2015-2019.
+As Figure 3 shows, the percentage of Hispanic and Black arrestees is disproportionate to the population shares of these groups in Davis.
+This disparity is only slightly reduced when considering arrests of Davis residents exclusively (see rightmost column in Figure 3).

-As Figure 1.1 earlier showed, racial disparity in arrests is a nationwide phenomenon, with Black people arrested at 2.2 times the population-adjusted rate of white people in the United States as a whole.
-However, the disparity is much more pronounced in Davis: Black people are arrested at 5.9 times the rate, and Hispanic people 1.5 times the rate, of white people in the City.
+As Figure 1 earlier showed, racial disparity in arrests is a nationwide phenomenon, with Black people arrested at a rate 2.2 times greater than their population share in the United States as a whole.
+However, the disparity is much more pronounced in Davis: Black people are arrested at 5.9 times the rate, and Hispanic people 1.5 times the rate, of their population share in the City.

-1.1.3 Charges
+1.1.3 Charges recommended by the DPD

-A look at the charges data shows similar patterns (Figure 1.4).
-Black and Hispanic people are over-represented in charges relative to their share of the Davis population.
-This disparity is only slightly diminished when considering only Davis residents charged, and exacerbated when considering only felonies.
-A more detailed racial breakdown by charge category (e.g., drug offenses, theft, assault and battery, etc.) is available at https://ssc-davis.shinyapps.io/public-safety/.
+A look at the recommended charges data shows similar patterns (Figure 4).
+Black and Hispanic people are over-represented in recommended charges relative to their share of the Davis population.
+This disparity is only slightly diminished when considering only Davis residents, and exacerbated when considering only felonies.
+A more detailed racial breakdown by recommended charge category (e.g., drug offenses, theft, assault and battery, etc.) is available at https://ssc-davis.shinyapps.io/public-safety/.

-In addition, Black people had a slightly higher number of charges applied per arrest (Table 1.2).
+In addition, Black people had a slightly higher number of recommended charges applied per arrest (Table 2).